Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Joint Transmit Precoding and RIS Reflection Beamforming Design

 the quadratic terms $\mathbf{w}_{i}\mathbf{w}_{i}^H, ~\forall i$ and $\mathbf{W}\mathbf{W}^H$ are transformed into the forms related to primary variables ${\mathbf{W}}_i, ~\forall i$ and $\mathbf{R}_{\mathrm{w}}$.
 Meanwhile, these rank-one Hermitian positive semidefinite matrices ${\mathbf{W}}_i, ~\forall i$, and the Hermitian positive semidefinite matrix $\mathbf{R}_{\mathrm{w}}$ should satisfy

-It is worth noting that the individual matrices ${\mathbf{W}}_i, ~{i \geq K+1}$ have no impact on problem (\ref{pr:sub_problem_w2}), and are contained in the matrix $\mathbf{R}_{\mathrm{w}}$.
-Accordingly, we propose to remove the optimization variables ${\mathbf{W}}_i, ~{i \geq K+1}$.
+It is worth noting that the individual matrices ${\mathbf{W}}_i$, ${i = K+1, \ldots, K+N}$ have no impact on problem (\ref{pr:sub_problem_w2}), and are contained in the matrix $\mathbf{R}_{\mathrm{w}}$.
+Accordingly, we propose to remove these optimization variables to simplify the transformed optimization problem.
 Moreover, the rank-one constraint in (\ref{eq:Rw1}a) poses a significant obstacle to finding a straightforward solution, thus, we apply SDR algorithm to relax it.
-As a result, problem (\ref{pr:sub_problem_w2}) can be transformed into
+As a result, problem (\ref{pr:sub_problem_w2}) can be converted into